AlanSanchezP/generator-frontend-dev/README.md

 ## Using NVM?

 If after installing the generator you are still unable to use it?
 You may want to see [this issue](https://github.com/yeoman/yo/issues/406) in the yeoman repository.
-However, you can try to use this fix by editting your .bashrc or .zshrc file.

 ## Getting To Know Yeoman